bhwk/ChakraPad/README.md

 ## Notes

-Currently only able to read and write JSON files.
+Currently only able to read and write JSON files that have been exported from the editor.

 Text alignment has not been implemented.